ghanavat/codingmarvels_blog/_posts/2019-03-02-monoIntro.markdown

 How to use it?
 -

 You can download Mono from their official website <u><a href='https://www.mono-project.com/download/stable/' target='_blank'>here</a></u>.
 Please note that this project doesn't directly provide an IDE as such.
-You should choose from the toold that best suited for you.
+You should choose from the tools that best suited for you.

 One way to experience Mono and write code using it is through the MonoDevelop IDE.
 It's a free GNOME IDE.
 You can find it here, <u><a href='https://www.monodevelop.com/' target='_blank'>MonoDevelop</a></u>, an IDE for Windows, Linux and macOS, and provides development environment for Mono.